GurshanSinghBrar/learning/README.md

 # learning
-Just trying to learn github and git commands to manage the code efficiently
+Just trying to learn Github and Git commands to manage the code efficiently